Azure/BatchExplorer/CONTRIBUTING.md

 ## Pull request message format

-Use a good description for the title(i.e. not just `Merge feature/awesome-stuff in master`) If applicable please use the `fix #[issue number]` in the pull request description
+Use a good description for the title(i.e. not just `Merge feature/awesome-stuff in main`) If applicable please use the `fix #[issue number]` in the pull request description

 e.g.